ApostolosTsimogiannis/DS.2/Manual/README.md

 <details>
 <summary> Open Chapter </summary>

-The main shaft can be manufactured from different shafts in the market.
-Mikado 199mm shaft is convenient as it has the top hole at the right position.
+The main shaft can be manufactured from a variety of shafts on the market.
+Mikado 199mm shaft is convenient as it has the top hole at approx. the right position.
 The 1st stage shaft can be made from any 10mm shaft on the market. <br>
-Since the shafts are hardened, it is recommended that the position of the drilling is lightly flattened with a Dremel disk so the case hardening is removed and it becomes easier to drill.
+Since the shafts are hardened, it is recommended that the position of the drilling for the holes is lightly flattened with a Dremel disk so the case hardening is removed and it becomes easier to drill.
 Use a low speed drill. <br>
 Some dimensions do not need to be exactly as shown below.
-Shaft length can be up to +2mm.
+Shaft length can vary up to +2mm.
 Hole positioning can be within 1mm or more of the shown dimension, but consider the following: <br>
-The relative distance between the too holes on the Stagge 1 shaft needs to be accurate for parts to fit, and for links to have the dimensions shown in this manual, the relative distance between the two holes on the main shaft needs to be accurate.
+The relative distance between the two holes on the Stage 1 shaft needs to be accurate for parts to fit, and for links to have the dimensions shown in this manual, the relative distance between the two holes on the main shaft needs to be accurate.
 <br>
 NOTE: drilled holes are shown as 3.1mm.
-The drill bit used should be 3.0mm.
+The drill bit used can be 3.0mm since M3 bolts are slightly below this value.

 <img width="1162" height="323" alt="image" src="https://github.com/user-attachments/assets/777369b3-8d40-4a06-a6a7-db2123ed8b58" />